-Other areas where Dr. Simon has made key contributions include obesity and depression, health plan coverage for antidepressants, the impact of mood disorders in the workplace, and suicide risk.
-In 2007, he shed new light on speculation that some antidepressant medications increase suicide risk: Dr. Simon's analyses showed that the pattern of suicide attempts after starting antidepressants was the same as the pattern after starting psychotherapy—suggesting that suicide risk has little to do with specific effects of medication.
+Other areas where Dr. Simon has made key contributions include obesity and depression, health plan coverage for antidepressants,the impact of mood disorders in the workplace, and suicide risk.
+In 2007, he showed that the pattern of suicide attempts after starting antidepressants was the same as the pattern after starting psychotherapy—suggesting that suicide risk has little to do with specific effects of medication.
 In 2013, Dr. Simon and colleagues showed that routinely administered depression outcome questionnaires can identify people at increased risk for suicide attempt.

 Dr. Simon’s success as a physician scientist is notable.
 Recognized among the greater Seattle area’s best doctors in 2006 and 2007, he has also been thrice honored for his contributions to mental health research and care, with two awards from the American Psychiatric Association and another from the DBSA.

-Dr. Simon is also editor for the mood disorders section of Current Opinion in Psychiatry and for the Cochrane Collaboration's depression and anxiety review group.
-He also sits on the editorial board for General Hospital Psychiatry and Psychological Medicine.
-He has practiced adult psychiatry in Group Health's Behavioral Health Service since 1990 and holds an appointment as a research professor in psychiatry and behavioral sciences at the University of Washington.
+Dr. Simon is also editor for the Cochrane Collaboration’s depression and anxiety review group and also sits on the editorial boards for General Hospital Psychiatry and Psychiatric Services.
+He has practiced adult psychiatry in Group Health’s Behavioral Health Service since 1990 and holds an appointment as a research professor in psychiatry and behavioral sciences at the University of Washington.